rje42/causl/README.md

 # causl

-Methods for Specifying, Simulating from and Fitting Marginal Causal Models
+Methods for Specifying, Simulating from, and Fitting Marginal Causal Models

 ## Basic Idea